Advanced Tactical Fighter: Background

-Although the term "Advanced Tactical Fighter" (ATF) appeared in U.S. Air Force (USAF) parlance as far back as 1971 to describe potential future tactical aircraft – initially an air-to-surface strike aircraft, the program that would eventually result in the F-22 began in 1981.
+Although the term "Advanced Tactical Fighter" (ATF) appeared in U.S. Air Force (USAF) parlance as far back as 1971 to describe potential future tactical aircraft – initially an air-to-surface attack aircraft – the program that would eventually result in the F-22 began in 1981.
 (Note: While some of the initial studies focused on air-to-surface, they identified attributes needed to survive in high-threat environments, such as high cruise speed and stealth, that would be equally applicable to an air superiority fighter; some other precursor studies include the Advanced Tactical Attack System Mission Analysis (ATASMA) for air-to-surface and Advanced Counterair Engagement Mission Analysis (ACEMA) for air-to-air.)
-This was motivated by the shift in U.S. military doctrine towards striking the enemy's rear echelon as eventually outlined in the AirLand Battle concept, as well as intelligence reports of multiple emerging worldwide threats emanating from the Soviet Union.
+This was motivated by the shift in U.S. military doctrine in the late Cold War towards striking the enemy's rear echelons as eventually outlined in the AirLand Battle concept, as well as intelligence reports of multiple emerging worldwide threats emanating from the Soviet Union.
 Between 1977 and 1979, American satellite photographs of the "Ram-K" and "Ram-L" fighter prototypes at Ramenskoye air base in Zhukovsky—later identified as the Su-27 "Flanker" and the MiG-29 "Fulcrum" respectively—indicated that a new generation of Soviet fighter aircraft comparable to the recently introduced F-15 Eagle and F-16 Fighting Falcon would soon enter service.

 Also concerning were Soviet reports of "look-down/shoot-down" capability being introduced on an advanced MiG-25 derivative, later revealed to be the MiG-31 "Foxhound", as well as the appearance of an Il-76-based airborne warning and control system (AWACS) aircraft called the A-50 "Mainstay".
 These systems, revealed in 1978, greatly reduced the effectiveness and survivability of low-altitude penetration.
 Furthermore, experience and data from the Vietnam War and the more recent 1973 Arab-Israeli war demonstrated the increasing lethality and sophistication of Soviet surface-to-air missile systems.